abpframework/abp/docs/en/Blog-Posts/2022-07-26 v6_0_Preview/POST.md

 context.Services.AddAbpCookieConsent(options =>
 {
     options.IsEnabled = false; //disabled
+    options.CookiePolicyUrl = "/CookiePolicy";
+    options.PrivacyPolicyUrl = "/PrivacyPolicy";
 });
 ```

-> These pages are used to build up the cookie consent text and you can change the content of these pages by your needs.
+> These pages are used to build up the cookie consent text and you can change the content or url of these pages by your needs.

 If you want to use the Cookie Consent feature of the GDPR module in your existing project, please see the [GDPR Module](https://docs.abp.io/en/commercial/6.0/modules/gdpr) documentation for configurations.